agarciag03/BlazeDB/README.md

 # Note for the reviewer
-* New queries were created for testing all the operators that the program can handle.
+* New queries were created for testing all the operators and alternative cases that the program can handle.
 These queries are in a new folder called input2.
 * I also created new tables in the schema.txt and data files for testing purpose.